junchangwang/dqueue/README.md

 ```
 VERIFY=1 make
 ```
 Then, each time you run DQueue (and others), each thread (including the consumer and producers) will log the data it inserts into or reads from the queue.
-These log files will be written into directory ``long-<timestamp>'', which can be verified by using the python script **verify.py**.
+These log files will be written into directory ``log-<timestamp>'', which can be verified by using the python script **verify.py**.

 ## Contact